 Terraces in the 8th arrondissement of Paris

-Hôtel du Collectionneur is a very beautiful 5-star establishment in Paris that celebrates the Art Deco style.
-It houses a restaurant & bar, Le Collectionneur Paris, which features a lovely intimate terrace for the summer season.
-On the menu: very good signature cocktails (kudos to the barmaid!) inspired by the great classics of mixology.
-The terrace setting is very nice and the food is well-prepared with good ingredients, but I found it lacked a bit of character for my taste.
+The Hôtel du Collectionneur is a very beautiful 5-star establishment in Paris that celebrates the Art Deco style.
+It houses a restaurant & bar, Le Collectionneur Paris, which has a beautiful, intimate terrace for the summer season.
+On the menu, very good creative cocktails (bravo to the barmaid!) inspired by the great mixology classics.
+The terrace setting is very nice, and the food is well-made with good products, but I found it lacked a bit of character for my taste.

 Tested in 2024 - Invitation